 Azure Active Directory (AD) Application Proxy helps you support remote workers by publishing on-premises applications to be accessed over the internet.
-Through the Azure portal, you can publish applications that are running on your local network and provide secure remote access from outside your network.
+You can publish these applications through the Azure portal to provide secure remote access from outside your network.

 This article walks you through the steps to publish an on-premises app with Application Proxy.
-After you complete this article, you'll be ready to configure the application with single sign-on, personalized information, or security requirements.
+After you complete this article, your users will be able to access your app remotely.
+And you'll be ready to configure extra features for the application like single sign-on, personalized information, and security requirements.

 If you're new to Application Proxy, learn more about this feature with the article How to provide secure remote access to on-premises applications.